anadikulkarni/instagram-posting-bot/README.md

 ---

 **⚠️ Important**: This tool is for managing your own Instagram Business accounts.
 Always comply with Instagram's Terms of Service and API usage policies.
 Excessive posting or automation may result in account restrictions.

+⚠️ Instagram may automatically make certain Instagram accounts inactive.
+They have to be then manually activated from the Meta Business Portfolio page.